madeleineforbes/gwenbell.com/about.md

 I live in Brooklyn, New York.
 Bed-Stuy _represent_.

 I moved to the city in March 2013, having spent 2012 traveling the globe (Berlin with a stop over in London, Singapore, Japan, and Mexico).
 As I traveled all I owned fit into [this bag](http://missionworkshop.com/products/advanced_projects/vx-rucksack.php), and I was able to support each leg of the journey by doing the work.
-As traveled, I looked for what's next in tech and didn't find it out there, so I decided to program it myself.
+As I traveled, I looked for what's next in tech and didn't find it out there, so I decided to program it myself.

 I am now in the lucky position of being able to [write](http://git.gwenbell.com) and [program](http://gwenbell.com/git) for a living.
 I write to [inboxes](https://tinyletter.com/gwenbell) and the public web.
 I earn cash from the products I create, and from what I think of as [micro-genius grants](http://gittip.com/gwenbell).